BinaryChaosTV/SARndbox/README.md

 		endsection
 	endsection

-then save the new file and exit from the text editor.

 If you now start `CalibrateProjector`, its window will cover the entire screen, with no title bars or panels remaining.
 If you press the "1" key, the program will capture a calibration tie point, and if you press the "2" key, it will re-capture the background, indicated by the screen turning red for two seconds.

 You can replace the "1" and "2" key names in the "bindings" tag with any other keys you like.